erewok/generator-pipeline-hs/README.md

 ### Some Profiling Stats

 Some profiling stats are included.
-The basic processing algorithm is roughly linear to the linear to the size of the input stream.
-For instance, it sums results as they come in, but does process each result column for each type of result, and max/min are a simple comparison.
+The basic processing algorithm is roughly linear to the size of the input stream.

-For the memory profiling (see [./generator-pipeline-exe.ps](./generator-pipeline-exe.ps)) the program was run to consume 100,000 results.
+For memory profiling (see [./generator-pipeline-exe.ps](./generator-pipeline-exe.ps)) the program was run to consume 100,000 results.

 For time profiling (see [./generator-pipeline-exe.prof](./generator-pipeline-exe.prof)), the program was run to consume 1,000,000 results.
 (It seems like parsing rows takes a surprising amount of time...).